 ADVERTISING: Advertising is a form of lead-generation.
 It is perhaps the riskiest and most costly form of lead-generation in this type of business.
-Attempts to educate the public on Market America product lines through conventional advertising methods are very expensive and have proven ineffective.
+Attempts to educate the public on Market America product lines and the Shopping Annuity® through conventional advertising methods are very expensive and have proven ineffective.
 Television, radio, magazine and direct mail have shown marginal results when compared to the time and monetary expenditures involved.
 It is recommended that you leave such advertising to the company.
+Leverage social media outlets.

-Advertising in our kind of business is usually targeted for the purpose of sponsoring new Distributors.
-This type of advertising is normally done in the classified section of newspapers, and the results vary greatly, depending on how the advertisement is worded and the way it is handled.
+Advertising in our kind of business is usually targeted for the purpose of sponsoring new UnFranchise Owners.
+This type of advertising is normally done in the classified section of newspapers, and social media outlets and the results vary greatly, depending on how the advertisement is worded and the way it is handled.
 For those who choose to advertise as a form of lead:

 Long-Term Contracts: Don’t commit to long-term contracts with your advertisement.
 Three or four days will be plenty of time to see how well your advertisement attracts responses.
 Start your advertisement on Sunday if the publication of your choice runs on Sunday.

-Handling The Advertisement: Don’t be shocked when the telephone rings - that is why you placed the advertisement.
+Handling The Advertisement: Don’t be shocked when the telephone rings or you receive an email or private message — that is why you placed the advertisement.
 The phone must be answered professionally.
-If you don’t have a secretary to screen your calls, engage the help of a professional answering service.
-When returning the prospect’s call, the goal is to qualify the prospect and to set an appointment, not to explain or attempt to sell anything over the telephone.
+If you don’t have a secretary to screen your calls, engage the help of a professional answering or response service.
+When returning the prospect’s call or inquiry, the goal is to qualify the prospect and to set an appointment, not to explain or attempt to sell anything over the telephone.

-The more information you give over the telephone, the less likely you are to be able to set up an appointment.
+The more information you give in response, the less likely you are to be able to set up an appointment.
 Only give enough information to interest them without misleading them in any way.
-It is very easy for someone to prejudge our product and opportunity over the phone without ever having the opportunity to evaluate it properly.
+It is very easy for someone to prejudge our product and opportunity over the response without ever having the opportunity to evaluate it properly.
 Maintain your position of strength.
 Remember, they called you.
 You are the one doing the interview!
 Whoever is asking the questions is winning.